 Week 11: Building a Sales Funnel, Pricing & Writing Spiritual Integration Plan, Part II

 Week 13: Company Identity, Key Performance Indicators, Performance Management & Measurable Fruit

 Week 14: Industry Structure & Dealing with Competition & Writing Spiritual Integration Plan Part III

 Week 15: Financing Decisions, Pitching to Investors & Spiritual Capital

 Week 16: Leadership and Project Management, Significant Other Covenant, and Reflection of the Journey, Part II

 Throughout the Entrepreneur Academy, entrepreneurs work to develop and refine an investment-worthy business plan.
-Upon graduation, these entrepreneurs are invited to submit their business proposals to Sinapis’ annual Business Plan Competition.
+Upon graduation, these entrepreneurs are invited to submit their business proposals to Sinapis’ annual Business Competition.

 If selected, they compete in a live event to pitch their business to a panel of business leaders, influencers, and investors.
-The winner receives $10,000 in grant-based seed capital.
+The winner receives grant-based seed capital.
 And in participating countries, outstanding finalists are invited to join Sinapis’ Fast Track Accelerator business accelerator program.